 The temporary increase means you’ll now get more value when using AMEX Membership Rewards points to pay down your card’s balance, as follows:

 That’s a solid return on points you could previously only get on travel redemptions like flights and hotel stays.
-It also effectively turns some of the best travel credit cards in Canada – the AMEX Cobalt Card and AMEX Gold Rewards Card – into cash back credit cards for the next five months.
+It also effectively turns some of the best travel credit cards in Canada – the AMEX Cobalt Cardand AMEX Gold Rewards Card – into cash back credit cards for the next five months.

 In our opinion, these changes are particularly exciting when looking at the American Express Cobalt.
 The Cobalt earns 5 points per dollar on groceries and restaurants (including delivery services), which now essentially works out to 5% in statement credits – an earn rate no other cash back card can beat when not factoring in welcome offers.
 Plus, they're now also offering 3x the points on eligible streaming subscriptions in Canada and the ability to transfer points 1:1 to several frequent flyer and other loyalty programs.

 It’s also worth noting that if you do choose to hold on to your points until booking travel is an option again, you could still reap more value from points on travel by strategically using AMEX’s Fixed Points redemption chart or transferring points to other loyalty programs.
 But if you want to keep things simple, avoid thinking about redemption tables, and save now, this new change is by far the best way to go.